Special Occasion (Bobby Valentino album): Critical reception

 Vibe editor Damien Scott called Special Occasion a "cohesive collection of modern ballads.
 Valentino carves his own lane – a fusion of early ’90’s R&B; with new millennium aesthetics, like Tevin Campbell with a sidekick.
 As a result, Occasion is light on club-tailored tracks, and thankfully so."
-AllMusic editor Sharon Mawer described the abum as a "slice of modern urban R&B [...] which was a series of 16 songs with Bobby making love to the microphone over a sensual beat and even more sexual strings."
+AllMusic editor Sharon Mawer described the album as a "slice of modern urban R&B [...] which was a series of 16 songs with Bobby making love to the microphone over a sensual beat and even more sexual strings."
 Billboard remarked: "On his re-created sophomore set, the DTP crooner returns with heartfelt ballads and midtempo tunes full of superlative production."

 Blender critic Ben Sisario felt that while "none of the songs on this second album are particularly memorable, Valentino’s actorly dedication keeps it appealing.
 Playing the pickup artist with mirrored shades and a dry, cool tenor, Bobby never breaks character or loses the vibe — it’s a cheesy role, but a seductive one as well."
 Entertainment Weeklys Simon Vozick-Levinson found that he "oozes suave confidence on his second set of romantic whispers, but Bobby Valentino's self-assured attitude isn't always enough to sell these songs.
 He gets a boost early on from a pair of effervescent Timbaland co-productions, "Anonymous" and "Rearview (Ridin');" as soon as the tempos slow, though, Valentino's vocals start losing pep.
 By the disc's halfway point, he's reached a soporific low."